ZeroDeth/derekkedziora.github.io/_posts/2016-11-28-trust-internet.md

 ---
 date: 2016-11-28
 layout: lesson
-category: lesson
+lesson: true
-lesson-type: listening
+type: listening
 listening: true
-title: "Trust in the App Era"
+title: Trust in the App Era
-description: "A TED Talk about how we've come to trust strangers over institutions due to technology"
+description: A TED Talk about how we've come to trust strangers over institutions due to technology
-permalink: "/lessons/trust-strangers"
+permalink: /lessons/trust-strangers
 ---
 ### Materials